Mississippi State vs. South Carolina: Sportsbook promo codes, odds, spread, over/under - January 6

 - Odds to win the national championship: +8000

-- Mississippi State is only 35th in college basketball in terms of its odds to win the national championship (+8000), but 31st according to computer rankings.
+- In terms of its odds to win the national championship (+8000), Mississippi State is 35th in college basketball.
+It is four spots higher than that, 31st, according to computer rankings.

-- Mississippi State has a 1.2% chance of winning the national championship, based on its moneyline odds.
+- Based on its moneyline odds, Mississippi State has a 1.2% chance of winning the national championship.

+- The Gamecocks were +40000 to win the national championship at the beginning of the season, and are now the same.

+- Based on its moneyline odds, South Carolina has a 0.2% chance of winning the national championship.

 Check out all the futures bets available at BetMGM!